Finite-index accessibility of groups: Main results

-By Theorem 1.6 of \cite{dunwoodyfenn} there is a $G$--tree $T'$ and a simplicial $G$--map $\alpha \co T' \to T$ such that $T'$ has at most $\delta(G)$ orbits of essential vertices.
-From its construction, it is evident that $T'$ is cocompact.
+By Lemma \ref{dunwoodylemma} there is a cocompact $G$--tree $T'$ and a simplicial $G$--map $\alpha \co T' \to T$ such that $T'$ has at most $\delta(G)$ orbits of essential vertices.
 The map is surjective because $T$ is minimal.
 By Theorem \ref{mainthm2}, $T'$ and $T$ are in the same deformation space.

 Now let $v$ be any vertex of $T$.
 The elliptic subgroup $G_v$ fixes an essential vertex $w$ of $T'$.
 Either $\alpha(w) = v$ or $G_v$ fixes the path from $v$ to $\alpha(w)$.
 In the latter case, the first edge $e$ along this path satisfies $G_e = G_v$.
 Since $T$ is reduced, $e$ maps to a loop in $T/G$.
 The number of such edge orbits is bounded by $\beta_1(G)$.
 In particular, the number of vertex orbits that are not images of essential vertex orbits of $T'$ is bounded by $\beta_1(G)$.
 Hence the total number of vertex orbits of $T$ is bounded by $\delta(G) + \beta_1(G)$. \end{proof}